nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-management-rest-api.md

 The user does not need to exist in Nuxeo, and **must** start with `transient/` as we are relying on the transient user feature.

-Once you have created the user, configure a JWT secret in nuxeo.conf:
+Once you have created the user, configure a JWT secret in `nuxeo.conf`:

 ```
 nuxeo.jwt.secret=abracadabra
 ```

 Then, to use the Management REST API:
-- generate a JWT token with the user (`transient/technical_user` here) as claim subject
+- Generate a JWT token with the user (`transient/technical_user` here) as claim subject,
-- call the API using the `Authorization: Bearer JWT_TOKEN` header
+- Call the API using the `Authorization: Bearer JWT_TOKEN` header,
-- share the JWT secret (`abracadabra` here) between the Nuxeo Server and the client calling the Management REST API
+- Share the JWT secret (`abracadabra` here) between the Nuxeo Server and the client calling the Management REST API.

-### Deploy the Management REST API on a separate HTTP port
+### Deploy the Management REST API on a Separate HTTP Port

 For security reasons, it is recommended to deploy the Management REST API on a different port from the regular Nuxeo application one.
 For instance, see below to configure the HTTP port to `9090`.

-#### Configure the Management REST API HTTP port
+#### Configure the Management REST API HTTP Port

 In `nuxeo.conf`, add:
 ```
 nuxeo.server.http.managementPort=9090
 ```

-#### Add a new Tomcat Connector
+#### Add a New Tomcat Connector

-Add a new `Connector` for the Catalina `Service` in `./conf/server.xml` like the one below:
+Add a new `Connector` for the Catalina `Service` in `./conf/server.xml` like this one:

 ```xml
 <Connector port="9090" protocol="HTTP/1.1" URIEncoding="UTF-8"